Telo mimetico: History

 Originally only printed on shelter halves, the pattern was not intended to be worn by soldiers though the shelter halves could be used as rain-ponchoes.
 From 1942, the printed fabric was also used for smocks for the Italian paratroopers.
 At some point before the outbreak of the Second World War, the pattern was changed, possibly to accommodate printing with smaller rolls.
 It was scaled down and compressed slightly lengthwise, but otherwise kept the shapes and colours of the first production.
 The pattern varied with time, the colours becoming brighter while the print became less crisp.

 The pattern was continued into the 1990s, when it was replaced by a pattern based on US Woodland.

 Distribution

 In 1944, telo mimetico was adopted by the Germans and distributed to Waffen-SS units operating in Italy and Normandy during the spring and summer of 1944.
 Most frequently published photos show members of the 1st and 12th SS Panzer Divisions wearing the Italian attire along with a mix of standard issue Waffen-SS uniforms and equipment.
 After the Italian surrender, stocks of the Italian pattern were captured and used on other fronts.
 Some of it appears to have ended up in the hands of Czechoslovakian and Soviet units.
+In 1974, under the Republic of Afghanistan, commandos and paratroopers of the Afghan Army would adopt the pattern and continue its use during the 1980s, with fabric being printed in-country and produced locally.

 It is possible that the whole production machinery was moved by the Germans to Czechoslovakia, laying the foundation for the country's post-war production.